Dervillay/StarField/README.md

 #### show()
 This method is very similar to that of **Planet** but uses `fill(255)` as opposed to `fill(this.red, this.green, this.blue)` to set the fill colour to white, since all stars are the same colour.

+# Example

+## index.html

+index.html consists of HTML form controls that allow interaction with the DOM.
+3 sliders exist for **Star Density**, **Planet Density** and **Max Speed**, each of which control the numerical value of the parameters fed to an instance of the `StarField` class. **Star Density** allows a range between 0 and 2000 defaulting at 400, whereas **Planet Density** takes values of the same range, but defaults at 40. **Max Speed** can take anywhere from 1 to 100, but defaults at 70 to avoid the sketch behaving too erratically.